craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southeast Central/S.E.C. Regions/Great Southern Mossland/Eastlick Mossland.md

 		- 2148 cp of varying mint
 		- 613 sp of varying mint
 		- 78 gp of varying mint
-		- a four and a half carat (azurite appraised at 11gp)
+		- a large chunk of unprocessed azurite (appraised at 115sp)
 		-

 ## Tables